amitsgh117/Human-Posture-Detection/README.md

 directions, it is the recognized posture and is displayed on the title of the plot.
 Otherwise, nothing is displayed (indicating a random posture/not one of the three given postures).

+Used the PhonePI+ app (https://play.google.com/store/apps/details?id=com.phonepiplus&hl=en_US&gl=US) for streaming sensor data to the computer.
+Reference for the same: https://github.com/priyankark/PhonePi_SampleServer

-List of files enclosed with description:
+List of files with description:
 * ```requirements.txt``` – Contains all the dependencies required
 * ```PhonePi.py``` – Records as well as prints real-time accelerometer data using Flask and Socket
 * ```data.csv``` – Data is recorded in this file in real-time